fitriandriy/gassin/front-end/README.md

 In this the project directory, you can run:

+### `npm install`

+installing the third party modules and all dependecies in this current directory.

 ### `npm run build`

 Builds the app for production to the `dist` folder.\